mario-christopher/snaps-dynamic-ui/README.md

 ## Getting Started

-Clone the template-snap repository [using this template](https://github.com/MetaMask/template-snap-monorepo/generate) and set up the development environment:
+- Clone the repository and set up the development environment:

 ```shell
 yarn install && yarn start
 ```
+- Install the Snap by clicking on the "Connect" button on the Landing page (http://localhost:8000)

+- Go to the Home Page of installed Snap.
+(MetaMask wallet -> Menu > Snaps -> "Installed Snap")

+Play with the Dynamic UI.
 ## Cloning

 This repository contains GitHub Actions that you may find useful, see